-1. CPU Socket 1200
+1. CPU Socket 1151

-This is the interface for the Central Processing Unit (CPU), and supports 10th Gen. Intel Core i3, i5, i7 and i9 models compatible with the Intel[®] LGA1200 Socket, based on Comet Lake-S architecture.
+This is the interface for the Central Processing Unit (CPU), and supports 8th and 9th Gen. Intel Core i3, i5, i7 and i9 models compatible with the Intel® LGA1151 Socket, based on Coffee Lake-S architecture.
+Intel® Xeon® E processors are not supported.

-2. Intel® Z490 PCH
+2. Intel® Z390 PCH (Southbridge)

 The Platform Controller Hub (PCH) handles the role that was previously held by the South Bridge.
-The PCH has 4 PCIe Gen 3 lanes and allocates bandwidth to smaller PCIe slots, M.2, USB, audio, etc. In simplified terms, the PCH works as a hub for peripherals that are less bandwidth-intensive.
+The PCH allocates bandwidth to smaller PCIe slots, M.2, USB, audio, etc. In simplified terms, the PCH works as a hub for peripherals that are less bandwidth-intensive.

-3. PWM Fan Headers
+PWM Fan Headers

 4-pin fan headers that control the fan speed based on a configurable curve or static percentage.
 PWM (Pulse-Width Modulation) works by pulsing power to the fan at a constant rate and sending the RPM signal to the fan's controller via a Sense cable, rather than adjusting fan speed by increasing and decreasing voltage.
 This method is preferable because it eliminates voltage-based fan stall points.
-Please see Page 92 for more in-depth PWM breakdown and PWM controls within BIOS/UEFI.
+Please see Page 89 for more in-depth PWM breakdown and PWM controls within BIOS/UEFI.
+These fans can be controlled via Smart Fan or manually within the BIOS.